juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 For this paper, we will define the following abstract functions for creating and reconstructing shares:

-/ $"CreateShares"(n, "threshold", "secret")$: \ Distributes a _secret_ into _n_ _shares_ that can be recovered when _threshold_ are provided.
+/ $"CreateShares"(n, "threshold", "secret")$: \ Distributes a _secret_ into an ordered list of _n_ _shares_ that can be recovered when _threshold_ are provided.
-/ $"RecoverShares"("shares")$: \ Recovers a _secret_ from _y_ _shares_.
+/ $"RecoverShares"("indexedShares")$: \ Recovers a _secret_ from _y_ _indexedShares_ where each contains a corresponding _index_ from _1..N_ and _share_.
 If an invalid combination of shares is provided, an incorrect _secret_ will be returned that is indistinguishable from random.

 == Threshold OPRFs (T-OPRFs)
-A T-OPRF combines OPRFs and a secret-sharing scheme into a hybrid primitive that facilitates a highly-efficient oblivious exchange of an _input_ across a _threshold_ set of servers, allowing the computation of a single secret _result_.
+A T-OPRF combines OPRFs and a secret-sharing scheme into a hybrid primitive that facilitates a highly-efficient oblivious exchange of an _input_ across a _threshold_ set of servers, allowing the computation of a single secret _result_ without revealing that _result_ to the servers.
+The correctness of the _result_ can be verified utilizing a _commitment_ computed during evaluation and finalization.

-The T-OPRF process begins with the client performing _CreateShares_ on a randomly generated root key.
-The client sends a single share to each server, which they utilize as their OPRF key.
-Thanks to these related keys, when the client receives a _threshold_ set of _blindedResults_ from these servers during the oblivious exchange, it can perform _RecoverShares_ on the _blindedResults_ to get a single _blindedResult_ that corresponds to the original root key.
-The client can then proceed with the OPRF finalization over that _blindedResult_ to recover the original _result_.

-Additionally, since the client controls the root key during initialization, a portion of that _result_ can be designated as a public _commitment_ and provided to the servers alongside their key share.
-When finalizing the _blindedResults_, a client can determine the correctness of their _input_ by first establishing a consensus around a _threshold_ set of servers with a shared _commitment_ value.
-After finalizing the results from that set of servers, the client can then validate that the locally computed _commitment_ matches the _commitment_ provided by the servers.

 For this paper, we will define a T-OPRF exchange with the following abstract functions: